Recent changes to the General Tax Code (GTC)

-The Finance Act for FY23 has just established the taxation of digital services, by making digital services supplied by a foreign provider subject to reverse charge VAT.
+The Finance Act for FY23 has just established the taxation of digital services, by making digital services supplied by a foreign provider subject to reverse-charge VAT.

-Local companies must collect VAT and pay it on behalf of the foreign supplier, when the beneficiary of the service is an individual that is not subject to VAT.
+Local companies must collect VAT and pay it on behalf of the foreign supplier when the beneficiary of the service is an individual that is not subject to VAT.

-It should be noted that failure by foreign suppliers to comply with the above obligations results in the suspension of access to their digital platforms, markets or online marketplaces used to conduct transactions on Senegalese territory.
+It should be noted that failure by foreign suppliers to comply with the above obligations results in the suspension of access to their digital platforms, markets, or online marketplaces used to conduct transactions on Senegalese territory.

-The withholding is made by the oil stock holders and transferred to the competent collection office no later than the 15th of the month following the month of the withholding.
+The withholding is made by the oil stockholders and transferred to the competent collection office no later than the 15th day of the month following the month of the withholding.
 If they fail to do so, they become personally liable for payment, in particular in the event of failure to withhold or insufficient withholding, under the conditions provided for in articles 188 to 190 of the GTC.

 Free export company status